biromiro/pi-multivp/README.md

 # Leveraging Physics-Informed Neural Architectures as Solar Wind Forecasting Models

 This repository consolidates the source code and experimental results for two distinct approaches developed as part of my master thesis, "Leveraging Physics-Informed Neural Architectures as Solar Wind Forecasting Models."
+It also comprises the latest attempts to leverage Graph Neural Networks.

 ## PiNN Approach